-An ideal destination for those who are looking for many family-friendly places in Minnesota, St. Paul is a blend of educational attractions and urban wonders.
+An ideal destination for those looking for many family-friendly places in Minnesota, St. Paul is a blend of educational attractions and urban wonders.
 One can spend time sightseeing at different attractions.

 There are many luxurious hotels for families visiting the destination.
-You can take a walk on Summit Avenue and see the beautiful colors on the road which is known for classic Victorian architecture.
-St. Paul looks beautiful throughout the year and it welcomes tourists from across the globe.
+You can walk on Summit Avenue and see the beautiful colors on the road, known for classic Victorian architecture.
+St. Paul looks gorgeous throughout the year, and it welcomes tourists from across the globe.

-The park system in Saint Paul is ranked number 3 in the country and the parks are ideal for hiking, biking, leaf-peeping, and paddling.
-Saint Paul is one of the most livable cities in the United States and it is a year-round destination.
+The park system in Saint Paul is ranked number 3 in the country, and the parks are ideal for hiking, biking, leaf-peeping, and paddling.
+Saint Paul is one of the most livable cities in the United States and a year-round destination.